william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/own_workflow/own_workflow.md

 ## Task 1: Create your workflow

-1. In the jupiter environment create a new notebook my_agent_workflow.ipynb.
+1. In the jupiter environment create a new notebook myagentworkflow.ipynb.
 Start by importing the required modules and install them(this can differ based on your use case): To install python modules directly from jupiter notebook you can create another cell that it will be run before the cell with the code:

      ```text
        <copy>